The Most Dangerous Game (1932 film): Production

-The Most Dangerous Game was filmed at night on the same sets used later in King Kong (1933) and with four of the same actors, Fay Wray, Robert Armstrong, James Flavin and Noble Johnson.
-Twenty Great Danes were cast as Zaroff's dogs.
-Five had special training for film chase scenes, but despite this, one dog bit Leslie Banks during filming.
-The dog's trainer, Johnson, was cast as Zaroff's servant.
-James Creelman assisted in scriptwriting for both King Kong and The Most Dangerous Game.
+Development

+James Creelman assisted in scriptwriting for both King Kong (1933) and The Most Dangerous Game.
+The producing team included Ernest B. Schoedsack and Merian C. Cooper, co-directors of King Kong.

 The script follows the original short story by Richard Connell very closely, using complete conversations from it.
 In the ending of the film, Zaroff dies from a fall rather than Rainsford's hand as in the story.
 Creelman added Eve to the story, as well as Zaroff's interest in sexual pleasure after a successful hunt.

-The producing team included Ernest B. Schoedsack and Merian C. Cooper, co-directors of King Kong (1933).
-Shoedsack directed the scenes with people while Cooper directed the special effects.
 Originally, the film was envisioned as a relatively spectacular production with a budget of $400,000.
 RKO cut the budget of the film to $202,662 and limited it to a three-week shooting schedule.

+Filming

+The Most Dangerous Game was filmed at night on the same sets used later in King Kong (1933) and with four of the same actors, Fay Wray, Robert Armstrong, James Flavin and Noble Johnson.
+Shoedsack directed the scenes with actors, while Cooper directed the special effects.
+Twenty Great Danes were cast as Zaroff's dogs.
+Five had special training for film chase scenes, but despite this, one dog bit Leslie Banks during filming.
+The dog's trainer, Johnson, was cast as Zaroff's servant.

-Efforts to conform to these newly imposed limits were most apparent in a drastically scaled-down shipwreck sequence and in the size of the cast itself, trimmed nearly in half merely by virtue of eliminating nine of said shipwreck's victims, who had already been cast.
+Efforts to conform to the film's budgetary limits were most apparent in a drastically scaled-down shipwreck sequence and in the size of the cast itself, trimmed nearly in half merely by virtue of eliminating nine of said shipwreck's victims, who had already been cast.
 The final 70-second shipwreck sequence contained 25 shots and is a "striking" example of a montage for the early talkie era.
 During filming for The Most Dangerous Game, Cooper produced the test reel for King Kong, leading to an incorrect assumption that the two films were produced at the same time.